Wayne-Fagan/set-up-nfs-shares/README.md

-# Setup NFS Share On Ubuntu 18.04 Desktop and Server
+# Setup A NFS Share On Ubuntu 18.04 Desktop and Server

 ### Server Configuration